Themenbild Services der RTR

 A provider is also referred to when it integrates an AI model into its AI system or GPAI system.
 It is irrelevant whether the model is provided and vertically integrated by the provider itself or comes from someone else.
 In this case, the term "downstream provider" is used (see Art.
 3 para.
 68 AIA)

 The rule in Art.
 25 para.
-1 AIA also treats importers, distributor, operators and other third parties as suppliers if they:
+1 AIA allows also treats importers, distributors, deployers and other third parties to be treated as providers.
+They assume this dual role if they:

-• label a high-risk AI system that has already been placed on the market or put into service with their name or trademark, irrespective of contractual agreements that provide for a different allocation of obligations.
-The respective actor thus acts as the provider of an AI system even though it was not developed by them ("quasi-manufacturer");
+• a high-risk AI system that has already been placed on the market or put into operation is labelled with their name or trademark, irrespective of contractual agreements stipulating that the obligations are otherwise allocated.
+The respective actor thus acts as the provider of an AI system, even though it was not developed by them ("quasi-manufacturer").

-• make a substantial modification to a high-risk AI system that has already been placed on the market or put into service in such a way that it remains a high-risk AI system within the meaning of Art.
-6 AIA;
+• make a material change to a high-risk AI system that has already been placed on the market or put into operation in such a way that it remains a high-risk AI system within the meaning of Art.
+6 AIA.

 • modification of the intended purpose of an AI System, including a GPAI System that has not been classified as high-risk and has already been placed on the market or put into service, in such a way that the AI System concerned becomes a high-risk AI System within the meaning of Art.
 6 AIA.